caddy-dns/route53/README.md

 It lets Caddy read and manipulate DNS records hosted by Route53, to obtain TLS certificates with the [DNS challenge](https://caddyserver.com/docs/automatic-https#dns-challenge).

+> [!NOTE]
+> Caddy 2.10 upgraded to libdns 1.0, which breaks compatibility with older DNS providers.
+> To use Caddy 2.10 or newer, install **version 1.6** or later.
+> For earlier Caddy versions, use a corresponding older module release.

 ## Caddy module name

 ```